Government

 In practice, however, the Grand Duke is limited in his choice by democratic principle, which requires that the ministers not only have his confidence, but also that of the parliamentary majority.
 According to custom, the Grand Duke only chooses a Prime Minister who, in view of the election result, is able to put together a government that will win the support of the parliamentary majority.
 As a general rule, he chooses leading figures of the political groups represented in the Chamber of Deputies.
 However, nothing can stop him from using technicians with no well-defined political affiliations, if required.

-It is also customary for the government to resign the day after the legislative elections and for the Grand Duke to ask the outgoing government to manage day-to-day business until the next government is sworn into office, after the elections.
+It is also customary for the government to resign the day after the legislative elections and for the Grand Duke to ask the outgoing government to manage day-to-day business until the next government is sworn into office, following the elections.

 Ministerial responsibility

-In the worst case, when the Chamber of Deputies withdraws its confidence (motion of censure) in the ministers, the political responsibility of ministers obliges them to resign.
+In the worst case, when the Chamber of Deputies withdraws its confidence (motion of censure) in the ministers, the political accountability of ministers obliges them to resign.
 It is customary for a minister to resign after a first hostile from the Chamber of Deputies.